astropy/astropy/docs/io/fits/usage/image.rst

 Image Data as an Array
 ======================

-A FITS Primary HDU or an image extension HDU may contain image data.
+A FITS primary HDU or an image extension HDU may contain image data.
 The following discussions apply to both of these HDU classes.
 For most cases in ``astropy``, it is a ``numpy`` array, having the shape specified by the NAXIS keywords and the data type specified by the BITPIX keyword — unless the data is